 - Doorbell cameras

 Your Houston auto accident attorney will determine whether video footage will be helpful in your case.
 If so, there may be ways to locate the information to show how the crash occurred.
 Video is compelling evidence, mainly if it shows the complete accident.
 The video also can combat a defense expert’s accident reconstruction.
 Other evidence, like EDR computer data, can help your case.

 How to Obtain Video Recordings

 - A professional truck driver was driving a dump truck.
 While pressing an intersection, the traffic signal was red for the driver.
-Our client had the green light and was severely injured in the accident.
-The truck driver initially claimed his light was green, but upon obtaining the video, the insurance company quickly settled the case for a substantial sum for our client.
+Our truck accident client had the green light and was severely injured in the accident.
+The truck driver initially claimed his light was green, but upon investigation and obtaining the video, the insurance company quickly settled the case for a substantial sum for our client.

 - A man was driving to work when a big rig crossed the roadway in front of him.
-The truck driver and trucking company denied responsibility, initially.
-After obtaining a video from sources in the area, our truck accident attorneys were able to settle the case for a premium number with the insurance carrier for the trucking company.
+The truck driver and trucking company denied responsibility initially.
+After obtaining a video from sources in the area, our truck accident attorneys settled the case for a premium number with the insurance carrier for the trucking company.

 - Our client was driving down the highway on a motorcycle in a group.
 One of the riders was wearing a Go-Pro camera.
 While one motorcycle rider in his group slowed down to make a left turn, a motorcycle behind our client slammed into him, injuring him severely.
 The case settled pre-litigation for a substantial sum.